pushoo-sharma/sso-auth-workflow-funland/readme.md

-# Identity and Main Server
+# SSO Auth Workflow Fundland | PoC Identity and Main Server

 This repository contains two key components: an **Identity Server** and a **Main Server**.
 The Identity Server handles user authentication and Single Sign-On (SSO) operations, while the Main Server interacts with the Identity Server for login, SSO status checks, and logout functionalities.